ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/README.md

 In the same file, also the path for retrieving weather data must be specified.

-Pay attention to the fact that the code has been developed to deal with same-structured weather data as before, then, in case of different input weather data, some code adaptations might be needed.
+Pay attention to the fact that the code has been developed to deal with same-structured weather data as before, independently on the kind of data (csv with just one column).
+In case of different input weather data, some code adaptations might be needed.